 Dr. Anthony Fauci took a break from the White House to answer Steph Curry’s questions about all things COVID-19, including what needs to happen first before Americans can get back to life as normal.

 Got questions about the coronavirus?
 Steph Curry is here to save the day.
-The Golden State Warriors player, 32, hosted a Q&A session on Instagram Live on March 26 with trusted infectious disease expert Dr. Anthony Fauci, 79, And Steph’s followers were treated to a bevy of important information about the growing, and sometimes confusing, threat of COVID-19 around the world.
-While President Donald Trump isn’t paying attention to Dr. Fauci’s warnings, he got Steph’s complete attention has he described the ins and outs of the highly-contagious virus, and what comes next for the United States.
-The NBA star asked Fauci, the head of the National Institute of Allergy and Infectious Diseases and member of the White House Coronavirus Task Force, about the biggest thing on people’s minds right now: when we’ll all be able to go about life as normal again.
+The Golden State Warriors player, 32, hosted a Q&A session on Instagram Live on March 26 with trusted infectious disease expert Dr. Anthony Fauci, 79, And Steph’s followers were treated to a slew of important information about the growing, and sometimes confusing, threat of COVID-19 here and around the world.
+While President Donald Trump wasn’t acting on Dr. Fauci’s warnings at first, Fauci got Steph’s complete attention as he described the ins and outs of the highly-contagious virus, and what comes next for the United States.
+The NBA star asked Fauci, the head of the National Institute of Allergy and Infectious Diseases and member of the White House Coronavirus Task Force, about the biggest question on people’s minds right now: when we’ll all be able to go about life as normal again.

 Steph is currently quarantining with wife Ayesha Curry, 31, and kids Riley, Ryan, and Canon Curry in California, where Governor Gavin Newsom ordered the entire state to stay home.
 Though the NBA season has been postponed amid the global crisis, as Steph mentioned, one of the league’s officials recently said that canceling it outright will not happen.
 “The idea of canceling a season is not at all on their mind,” David Griffin, the executive vice president of basketball operations for the New Orleans Pelicans, told the Washington Post.
 “I think we’re modeling every possible thing we can for how we can deliver a product to the fans who, quite frankly, I think all need a diversion at some point in the future.”